 Course-embedded questions are predetermined questions that measure student learning in specific areas and can be used to assess students' knowledge, skills, behavior and attitudes within a scheduled test.
 The test is typically a locally developed test.
+Often instructors of a particular course use the same questions within their unique course tests at a particular point in the course (e.g., midterm or final).
 Growth in discipline-specific knowledge, skills or attitudes may be gauged using the same set of embedded questions in tests for different courses throughout the curriculum.